+In the rubber community, $\gamma$ is commonly referred to as the tearing energy, defined as the energy per unit surface area required to create new crack surfaces.
+This concept was first introduced by Thomas \cite{Thomas0} in the context of rubber, where he observed a power-law relation $\Delta x \sim \gamma^n$ within a limited range of tearing energies.
+A similar relationship was later proposed by Paris for other materials \cite{Paris0}.

+In the mechanical engineering community, instead of using $\gamma$, the displacement $\Delta x$ is often expressed as a function of the maximum stress intensity factor $K$ during the stress oscillation.

+It is important to note that, in general, at least for viscoelastic solids such as rubber \cite{Persson0}, there is no simple relation between $G(v)$ and $\gamma$ (which depends on frequency), since $G(v)$ refers to the energy required to propagate a crack during steady crack growth, while $\gamma$ applies to oscillatory crack growth.

-Understanding crack propagation is essential for analyzing polymer wear.
-The crack or tearing energy $\gamma$ (defined as the energy per unit area required to separate surfaces at a crack tip) provides a key measure of material resistance to crack growth \cite{Paris}.
-For polymers, $\gamma$ can range from $\sim 10^2$ to $\sim 10^5 \ {\rm J/m^2}$, depending on factors such as crack tip velocity and temperature.
-This should be compared to the crack energy for (brittle) crystalline solids, which is on the order of $\sim 1 \ {\rm J/m^2}$, even for solids with strong covalent bonds like diamonds.
-The large $\gamma$ values in polymers arise from energy contributions due to chain stretching, uncrosslinked chain pull-out, and mechanisms like crazing, cavitation, and viscoelastic dissipation near the crack tip.
+For polymers, the fracture or tearing energy $\gamma$ can range from $\sim 10^2$ to $\sim 10^5 \ {\rm J/m^2}$.
+This should be compared to the fracture energy of brittle crystalline solids, which is typically on the order of $\sim 1 \ {\rm J/m^2}$, even for materials with strong covalent bonds such as diamond.
+The large values of $\gamma$ observed in polymers result from additional energy dissipation mechanisms, including chain stretching, uncrosslinked chain pull-out, and mechanisms such as crazing, cavitation, and viscoelastic dissipation near the crack tip.